dswisher/asteroid-harvestor/README.md

 # Bugs

-* The background CanvasRect needs to handle other screen sizes, and needs to resize (try web export)
+* The ship can fly faster than the bullets - need to cap velocity at less than the bullet speed
-* Need to handle screen resize
+* Need to handle screen resize - either scale viewport (?) or catch event and update things

 # Web Export